marcoHomeStudio/Esp8266_StripLed/README.md

 The MQTT flow is based on a json String formatted as follow:

-***{"LED_STATUS":"state1","mode":"mode","red":255,"green":255,"blue":255,"brightness":255}***

-Where "output0" is connected to the Esp8266-01 module GPIO0 etc...

-"***output0***" value of the property represent the output state

- - "*1"="ON" /"HIGH"* or *"0"="OFF"/"LOW"*

-if reverse is selected:

- - "*0"="ON" /"HIGH"* or *"1"="OFF"/"LOW"*
+***{"LED_STATUS":bool,"mode":"light","red":255,"green":255,"blue":255,"brightness":255}***

+Where "LED_STATUS" true for LED ON and false for LED OFF

+"mode" is set to "light" for normal light. it will be used in future dev for animations or pattern etc..
+"red", "green", "blue", "brightness are integer from 0 to 255.
-The module is publishing the output state via the json string formatted above on the ***MQTT Publish topic*** every time any state of the 4 output is modified either by the web interface or via the MQTT subscribed channel.
+The module is publishing the Led status,mode, RGB and brightness via the json string formatted above on the ***MQTT Publish topic*** every time any state or values are modified either by the web interface or via the MQTT subscribed channel.

-It publishes the output state during startup, when the http default page have been open and on 1 minute regular bases.
+It publishes the the Led status,mode, RGB and brightness during startup, when the http default page have been open and on 1 minute regular bases.

 The module listen to the ***MQTT Subscribe topic*** and is expecting the Json string formatted as described above.
 It changes the output state according to the Json string.